 - ¾ teaspoon ground cloves

 - 2 cups all-purpose flour

-Place a rack in the center of the oven and preheat to 350 degrees F. Grease an approximately 11-inch loaf pan with a light coating of olive oil.
-(It's easiest to do this with a pastry brush -- or dab the oil on a paper towel to spread it around.)
+- Place a rack in the center of the oven and preheat to 350°F. Grease an approximately 12-inch loaf pan with a light coating of olive oil.
+(It's easiest to do this with a spray, pastry brush -- or dab the oil on a paper towel to spread it around.)
 Set aside.

-Pour the batter into the prepared loaf pan and bake in the 350 degree F preheated oven until it's golden brown, set, and beginning to crack on top, about 30 minutes.
+- Pour the batter into the prepared loaf pan and bake in the 350°F preheated oven until it's golden brown, set, and beginning to crack on top, about 50 minutes.

 - Let it cool in the pan for at least 30 minutes before serving.